 If you are contemplating ending your marriage or partnership, or you have other family law related disputes, such as custody or visitation problems, you should speak with an attorney about your options.
 Wendy is experienced in litigation, mediation, and collaborative law.
 She encourages out of court resolutions when appropriate.
 Wendy's prior experience as a social worker and her mediation skills are essential to helping others to handle stress and to focus on long-term goals.
 Serving on the bench has sharpened Wendy's ability to present an objective perspective and to assist a potential client in evaluating outcomes.

 Wendy provides an initial half-hour consultation for no charge, during which she provides legal advice on community property law, our court system, the processes of divorce and legal separation, the available options (uncontested, contested-litigated, and contested collaborative), and the like.
-For those who are already separated or who need help in other areas (custody, parenting issues, child support, contempt, paternity, etc.), Wendy provides a one-hour consultation to explain the law, explain the options, and assist in formulating a plan.
+For those who are already separated or who need help in other areas (custody, parenting issues, child support, contempt, paternity, etc.), Wendy provides a half-hour consultation for no charge to explain the law, explain the options, and assist in formulating a plan.